Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics: Results

 This equation implies that PTDEs (with larger $\rp/\rt$) are more frequent than FTDEs.
 More specifically, from our simulations of TDEs of $1 \Msun$ stars by $10 \Msun$, encounters with $b \sim 1$--$2$ would result in eccentric bound orbits, which can circularize over time through tides.
 A more detailed rate calculation would involve integrating Equation \ref{eq:rate} over a range of star and black hole masses.

 The above rates are derived for $\mu$TDEs produced in dense stellar systems such as globular clusters and nuclear star clusters.
-However, there are also other channels that contribute to $\mu$TDEs (see discussion in \citealp{2016ApJ...823..113P}), such as ultra-wide binaries and triples in the field \citep{2016MNRAS.458.4188M,2020MNRAS.498.4924M} and post-natal-kicks leading to close encounter between a newly formed BH and a stellar companion \citep{2016arXiv161000593M}.
+However, other channels also contribute to $\mu$TDEs (see discussion in \citealp{2016ApJ...823..113P}), such as ultra-wide binaries and triples in the field \citep{2016MNRAS.458.4188M,2020MNRAS.498.4924M} and post-natal-kicks leading to close encounter between a newly formed BH and a stellar companion \citep{2016arXiv161000593M}.
 These channels may give rise $\mu$TDEs in young environments and in the field.